projectwagomu/FIFO-Malleable-Job-Scheduler/README.md

-# Malleable Job Scheduler
+# FIFO Malleable Job Scheduler

 This project contains:
-- a FIFO malleable **scheduler** as well as some workloads in directory `src`
+- a FIFO malleable **scheduler** in directory [src](src)
-- external programs, the **middlelayer**, used to communicate with running malleable programs to transmit shrink/grow orders from the scheduler in directory ``shrink_expand`
+- a **middlelayer** enabling communication with running malleable programs to transmit shrink/grow orders from the scheduler in directory [shrink_expand](shrink_expand)
-- some example programs and batches with convenience scripts to submit them in bulk to the scheduler in directory `workloads`
+- some example programs and batches with convenience scripts to submit them in bulk to the scheduler in directory [workloads](workloads)

 ## Directories [src](src) and [shrink_expand](shrink_expand)